 The primary definitive documents for the issuance of debt securities are the offering document provided to potential investors, the indenture and the notes.
-In a public offering of securities registered with the US Securities and Exchange Commission (the SEC), the offering document is known as a prospectus.
+In a public offering of securities registered with the U.S. Securities and Exchange Commission (the SEC), the offering document is known as a prospectus.
 In a private offering of securities made pursuant to an exemption from SEC registration requirements, the offering document is known as an offering memorandum or offering circular.
-In either case, the offering document will include significant information about the issuer, including information about its business, risk factors, industry, financial statements and other financial information (including non-GAAP/IFRS key performance indicators) and management's discussion and analysis of the financial results, liquidity and cash flows of the business.
-The offering document will also include the proposed terms of the debt securities in a section called "Description of Notes".

-If the acquirer has obtained a commitment for a bridge facility, the proposed terms of the debt securities will be based on the terms set forth in the bridge term sheet attached to the commitment letter (as may be otherwise agreed between the issuer and the investment banks, including certain terms that the investment banks agree to attempt to achieve on a "best efforts" basis), and usually refer to an agreed precedent indenture.
+In either case, the offering document will include significant information about the issuer, including information about its business, risk factors, financial statements and other financial information and management's discussion and analysis of the financial results of the business.
+The offering document will also include the proposed terms of the debt security in a section called "Description of Notes".
+If the acquirer has obtained a commitment for a bridge facility, the proposed terms of the debt security will be based on the terms set forth in the bridge term sheet attached to the commitment letter (as may be otherwise agreed between the issuer and the investment banks).